virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 Check out the Jekyll documentation for [more information on the structure of the Jekyll site directory](https://jekyllrb.com/docs/structure/){:target="_blank"}.
 For an example of a Jekyll site project folder, check out [the github repo for this site](https://github.com/virtualgoodsdealer/virtualgoodsdealer.github.io){:target="_blank"}.
 We have more folders and files than your current basic Jekyll site.
 Note that we have seperate folders for storing images and audio files (`images` and `mp3`) in the root folder.

+Take a look at the `_site` folder.
+Jekyll takes in your configurations, markdown files, and theme HTML/CSS files, generates all the files for a website, and places it there.
+The files in the folder should be similar to the HTML and CSS files we created in part two.
+So if you aren't planning on customizing your site's theme, you don't actually need to know HTML and CSS to use your Jekyll site(I still decided to cover it in part two so you can understand what Jekyll does).
+You will only be working with markdown files.

+### Editing the config file ###
+First, let's add settings to our site in `_config.yml`.
+Some settings in this file are specific to Jekyll and some are specific to the theme that is in use.
+You can also declare your own setting values and integrate them throughout the site.

+The required settings for Jekyll should already be in the `_config.yml` file.
+Just replace the sample text with your information.
+For more Jekyll settings you can set in the `_config.yml` file, such as permalink styles and including more folders, reference [this guide, "Jekyll Configuration Options" from Simple Primate](http://simpleprimate.com/blog/configuration){:target="_blank"}.

 ### Using front matter ###
 Jekyll uses markdown files saved in specific folders to generate web pages.
 In order for a markdown file (files with .md or .markdown extentions) to be used by Jekyll, it must have a front matter.
 Open the `index.markdown` file in your code editor.
 The frontmatter is the two lines of dash characters and anything inside of them.
 [More on front matter in the Jekyll docs.](https://jekyllrb.com/docs/front-matter/){:target="_blank"}.
 ```markdown